-The primary survey areas in 2018 has been some areas within the fjords north of Stavanger, and some exposed areas north of Ålesund.
+The primary survey areas in 2019 are some exposed areas north of Ålesund and some areas north of Tromsø.
 Both these areas are surveyed as a part of the coastal marine mapping program.

 In addition to the major survey areas, quite a few minor areas along most of the coast were covered by surveys related to development projects in the coastal zone.